IDTdesign/bossrev-static1/README.md

 ### Deploying Site

+Run `grunt` to create inlined versions of emails.

 Run `docpad deploy-ghpages --env static` inside your project directory to compile the site and push it to [http://idtdesign.github.io/bossrev-static1/](http://idtdesign.github.io/bossrev-static1/).

 You should be collaborator in this repository to be able to deploy.